ACC for foliated log canonical thresholds: Foliations of rank two on threefolds

 \subsection{ACC for LCT when \texorpdfstring{$n=3$}{n=3} and \texorpdfstring{$r=2$}{r=2}}

 \begin{thm} Fix a set $I\subset [0,1]$, which satisfies the descending chain condition.
-Then there exists a finite subset $I_0\subset I$, depending only on $I$, with the following property: Suppose that \begin{enumerate} \item $X$ is a variety of dimension $3$, \item $\sF$ is a foliation of rank $2$ on $X$, \item $(\sF,D)$ is log canonical, \item the coefficients of $D$ belong to $I$, and \item there is a log canonical center $Z$ which is contained in every component of $D$. \end{enumerate} Then the coefficients of $D$ belong to $I_0$. \end{thm} \begin{pf} We may assume that $Z$ is maximal with respect to the inclusion.
+Then there exists a finite subset $I_0\subset I$, depending only on $I$, with the following property: Suppose that \begin{enumerate} \item $X$ is a normal threefold, \item $\sF$ is a foliation of rank $2$ on $X$, \item $(\sF,D)$ is log canonical, \item the coefficients of $D$ belong to $I$, and \item there is a log canonical centre $Z$ which is contained in every component of $D$. \end{enumerate} Then the coefficients of $D$ belong to $I_0$. \end{thm} \begin{pf} We may assume that $Z$ is maximal with respect to the inclusion.
 If $Z$ is a divisor, then $Z = D$ with coefficient one.
 Thus we require $1\in I_0$.